-Ten days later, the weather was particularly wet and stormy, with a gust of 88 knots recorded at Blackpool during the night of 15/16 December, the strongest since records began in 1946.
-The weather situation changed markedly on 22 December.
+Ten days later, the weather was particularly wet and stormy, with a gust of 88 knots recorded at Blackpool during the night of 15/16th December, the strongest since records began there in 1946.
+The weather situation changed markedly on 22nd December.
 On the 23rd, high pressure extended all the way from the southern Baltic to Cornwall, bringing cold easterly winds to much of England and Wales.

-A belt of rain over northern Scotland on 24 December turned to snow as it moved south, giving Glasgow its first white Christmas since 1938.
+A belt of rain over northern Scotland on Christmas Eve turned to snow as it moved south, giving Glasgow its first white Christmas since 1938.
 The snow belt reached southern England on Boxing Day and became almost stationary.
-The following day, snow lay five centimetres deep in the Channel Islands and 30 cm deep in much of southern England.
+The following day, snow lay five centimetres deep in the Channel Islands and 30 cm (1 ft) deep in much of southern England.

 Fig 5: The start of the winter: the cold front that brought the snow to England on 26 December 1962.
 Chart for 0600 UTC on 26 December.

-A blizzard over south-west England and south Wales on 29 and 30 December brought snowdrifts 6 m deep.
+A blizzard over south-west England and south Wales on 29th and 30th December brought snowdrifts 6m (20 ft) deep.
 Villages were cut off, some for several days.
 Roads and railways were blocked.
 Telephone wires were brought down.
 Stocks of food ran low.
 Farmers couldn’t reach their livestock.
-Thousands of sheep, ponies and cattle starved to death.
+Thousands of sheep, ponies and cattle starved to death in the fields.